hyvnova/cai/README.md

 A customizable Rust-powered interface to chat with OpenAI's models from your terminal.

 This is not just a chatbot—it’s a framework.
 Designed for developers who want a fast, scriptable way to interact with AI models.
-It supports persistent memory, command execution, and soon, a full web UI.
+It supports persistent memory, command execution, and NEVER will have a GUI

 ---